 Please advise the Paul Gauguin Cruises Reservations Department of any special dietary requirements at least 60 days prior to sailing.
 Ask for “special services” at 800-848-6172.
 Once aboard the m/s Paul Gauguin, the Matire d’ Hotel will review dietary requirements with guests.
 Vegetarian, vegan, low-sodium, and heart healthy dishes are served aboard the m/s Paul Gauguin.

 A licensed and registered doctor and nurse is available for professional and emergency services, which are available at customary charges.
-The ship’s medical center is designed to provide medical care for certain temporary illnesses and accidents, and is not intended or capable of providing on-going treatment of pre-existing medical conditions.
+The ship’s medical centre is designed to provide medical care for certain temporary illnesses and accidents, and is not intended or capable of providing on-going treatment of pre-existing medical conditions.
 For guests requiring oxygen equipment, an oxygen concentrator is the only form of oxygen equipment allowed aboard ship and must be provided by the guest.
 Wheelchairs are for emergency purposes only.

 Country Club Casual, or elegant resort wear, is appropriate dress for all evenings aboard The Gauguin.
-A dress, or skirt or slacks with a blouse or sweater for ladies, and slacks and collared shirts for gentleman.
+A dress, or skirt or slacks with a blouse or sweater for ladies, and slacks and collared shirts for gentlemen.
 No ties are required at any time, although gentlemen may opt to wear a jacket to the Captain’s Welcome Reception.

 The ship is equipped with a state-of-the-art communication system.
 Internet access is complimentary throughout the ship for all guests.